YaBoiiExo/CSCU9T4Practical1-master/README.md

 # CSCU9T4Practical1
-I have no clue how to make folders.
-I've never used GitHub before, so I hope having the code should suffice, and then the peer reviewer can copy and paste it into a clone of their own project to see how it works.
+I believe I created this properly.
+If anything is wrong, apologies.
+You can just duplicate your own project and copy and paste the code from my GitHub to the duplicated classes to see how it works.
+Or you can do it that original way, whichever is easiest for you!